Spiritual Resiliency

 So we know, then, that the reaction to surprise is changeable within the human brain.

+How, then, do we make that change so that we are able to meet surprise in a healthy manner?
 What can we do for ourselves to mitigate the internal damage which occurs at the sudden-ness of very bad news?
 “How do we prepare for unforeseen events, and how do we center ourselves after they occur?”
 The answer seems to be that we must find ways to work through and prepare our emotions prior to such events.

 While it is, of course, impossible to prepare for the unexpected, you can certainly train your mind and emotions to react to negative surprises by teaching yourself how to manage and deal in healthy ways with negative emotions.
 Certainly, a self-reflection of how we deal personally with what we perceive as negative emotions is in order.